-Watching my teens interact on the internet sometimes feel like coming full circle.
-My own experience on internet relationships started in the early nineties on a fetish board complete with black screen and green print.
-During that time, I was on the tail end of an emotionally abusive relationship coupled with a lot of confusion about my sexual identity.
+Watching my teens interact on the Internet sometimes feel like coming full circle.
+My own experience with Internet relationships started in the early nineties on a fetish board, complete with black screen and green print.
+During that time, I was on the tail-end of an emotionally abusive relationship coupled with a lot of confusion about my sexual identity.

 Socially awkward even at the best of times, this vulnerable time left me with even more anxiety around people than normal.
 Being able to form relationships online allowed me to work out my identity as well as separate abuse from pleasure.
 It also opened up meeting real people who expanded my horizons in ways for which I’ll be forever grateful.
 Now I see my teens reaching out online to form communities as they navigate their own shifting and sometimes confusing identities.